top of page

 Does coming to therapy mean I'm mad or weak?

 No!
-Everyone experiences distress at times and nobody is exempt from suffering.
+Everyone struggles at times and nobody is exempt from pain in life.
 In fact, recognising that you may need help takes courage.
 You might feel unsure whether therapy is the right thing for you; this is natural and I will try to help you decide whether it’s the right time and choice for you.

 bottom of page